Victories

 Forcing AT&T to Extend Benefits to Gay and Lesbian Domestic Partners

-Thought negotiation and a media campaign, we forced AT&T to change its policy to allow gay and lesbian domestic partners to take family/medical leave.
+Through negotiation and a media campaign, our Dallas employment lawyers forced AT&T to change its policy to allow gay and lesbian domestic partners to take family and medical leave.
 Consistent with their former policy, AT&T had denied our client the right to take time off work to care for his partner after a stroke.
 The new policy took effect February 1, 2010.
 AT&T is the eighth largest company in America and employs over 300,000 workers.

 Winning Reinstatement for a School Counselor

-We represented a Dallas Independent School District counselor who was notified she would be terminated after she blew the whistle on alleged TAKS testing violations.
+Our employment lawyers represented a Dallas Independent School District counselor in a whistleblower action against DISD.
+The counselor was notified she would be terminated after she blew the whistle on alleged TAKS testing violations.
 We appealed the termination through the TEA’s administrative process.
 In the end, members of the DISD School Board reviewing the matter voted unanimously to reinstate our client.

 Winning the Right for Group Home Caregivers to be Compensated for Sleep Time

-This firm represents several residential care givers who provide group home care to mentally challenged residents.
-The caregivers work from the afternoon until the following morning.
+Our Texas employment lawyers at Rob Wiley, P.C. represented several residential care givers who provide group home care to mentally challenged residents.
+The caregivers worked from the afternoon until the following morning.
 A significant amount of their work time is spent sleeping on the premises, where they are forbidden from seeing friends and family, have limited telephone use, and are not allowed to leave the home.
 The employer did not pay the employees for approximately eight hours each night of sleeping time.
 In competing summary judgment motions, and after responses, replies, and surreplies, the Federal District Court Judge granted our motion and denied the defendant's motion.
 The case is Ranson, et al. v.
 Newstart, Inc., et al., 4:07-cv-240-y (N.D.Tex.
 Aug.
 28, 2008).

 Winning the Right for State Employees to Take Medical Leave